-As a business owner only you can answer this.
-Does it fit in with your business model to use FBA?
+As a business owner, only you can answer this.
+Does it fit in with your business model to use the Amazon FBA program?

 If you have non-Amazon sales and use FBA to fulfill the order, then the shipping and storage fees are significantly higher.

 So do the math.
 There are plenty of FBA calculators to get an idea of what you’ll be paying in advance.

 As a rough guide, use the 25% rule.
 Take your selling price and divide it by 4.

 - 25% goes to your CoGS (landed cost Stateside).